Freedom of religion in Malaysia: Destruction of Hindu temples

 Approximately nine percent of the population of Malaysia are Indians, of whom nearly 90 percent are practising Hindus.
 Indian settlers came to Malaysia from India in the late 19th and early 20th centuries.

 After a violent conflict in Penang between Hindus and Muslims in March 1998, the government announced a nationwide review of unlicensed Hindu temples and shrines.
 However, implementation was not vigorous and the program was not a subject of public debate.
 In April 2006, local authorities demolished several Hindu temples to make way for developmental projects.
 Their excuse was that these temples were unlicensed and squatting on government land.

-Between April to May 2006, several Hindu temples were demolished by city hall authorities in the country, accompanied by violence against Hindus.
+Between April and May 2006, several Hindu temples were demolished by city hall authorities in the country, accompanied by violence against Hindus.
 On 21 April 2006, the Malaimel Sri Selva Kaliamman Temple in Kuala Lumpur was reduced to rubble after the city hall sent in bulldozers.

 The president of the Consumers Association of Subang and Shah Alam in Selangor had been helping to organise efforts to stop the local authorities in the Muslim dominated city of Shah Alam from demolishing a 107-year-old Hindu temple.
 The growing Islamization in Malaysia is a cause for concern to many Malaysians who follow minority religions such as Hinduism.

 On 11 May 2006, armed city hall officers from Kuala Lumpur forcefully demolished part of a 60-year-old suburban temple that serves more than 1,000 Hindus.
 The "Hindu Rights Action Force", a coalition of several NGO's, have protested these demolitions by lodging complaints with the Malaysian Prime Minister.
 Many Hindu advocacy groups have protested what they allege is a systematic plan of temple cleansing in Malaysia.
 The official reason given by the Malaysian government has been that the temples were built "illegally".
 However, several of the temples are centuries old.

 According to a lawyer for the Hindu Rights Action Task Force, a Hindu temple is demolished in Malaysia once every three weeks.

-Malaysian Muslims have also grown more anti-Hindu over the years.
-In response to the proposed construction of a temple in Selangor, Muslims chopped off the head of a cow to protest, with leaders saying there would be blood if a temple was constructed in Shah Alam.
+In 2009, in response to the proposed construction of a temple in Selangor, around 50 Muslim protestors chopped off the head of a cow to protest, with leaders saying "there would be blood" if a temple was constructed in Shah Alam.
+12 of them were later arrested and charged for sedition and illegal assembly, which they pleaded guilty to in 2010.
+Each of them were fined RM1000 for illegal assembly, while two protestors were fined RM3000 for sedition, with one of the two was also sentenced to one week in prison.

-Laws in the country, especially those concerning religious identity, are generally slanted towards compulsion into converting to Islam.